Glossary TermApril 20, 2024

 • Nobody cares about this coin

-• Probably just retail traders trading amongst themselves
+• Probably just retail traders trading among themselves

-• Price action might be fake or manipulated
+• Price movement could be fake or manipulated

 • Bitcoin: $30 billion daily volume = deep, liquid market